I am so pleased to know of your interest in the Center for the Study of Higher Education’s PhD program at the University of Arizona.

 - An expansive view of college access and success that pays particular attention to community college students, issues of equity in the transition to college, and transfer student pathways.

 - These distinctive characteristics go beyond individual faculty; they reflect a collective synergy and orientation of our faculty to scholarship and practice.

 Diverse, supportive, challenging intellectual community

-Each year we admit around 10 to 15 Ph.D. students and 15 to 20 M.A. students.
+Each year we admit approximately 25 Ph.D. students and 15 M.A. students.
 The life experience and perspectives of the approximately 130 students enrolled here flavor our program.
 We do not expect the majority of our students to become faculty/professors, although some do.
 With a small core of required classes, we give students the flexibility to specialize in an area of expertise based on their own unique interests and professional goals to move into a range of higher education policy, research, service, and leadership positions.
 Ours is a diverse, supportive, and challenging intellectual community, and our students are invaluable in making that type of community possible.
 A high proportion of our students are accomplished professionals and we value the practical experience and organizational experience they bring, along with their commitment to service, equity, and transformation.

 Over half of our students are women, and approximately half are students of color (with over 30% Latinx, almost 10% African-American, and 8% Native American).
 A large proportion are first-generation college students.
 Several are international or have immigrant backgrounds.
 This diversity enriches our community and infuses every aspect of the work we do.